-Vegetarians welcome to your Mecca because Greece is one of the most vegetarian-friendly cuisines going.
-Greeks themselves, due to the majority being Orthodox Christians, have parts of the year where they avoid meat altogether.
-So, forget enduring a sub-par vegetarian version of a dish and join us for a veritable banquet of delicious meals!
+Vegetarians welcome to your Mecca because Greece has one of the most vegetarian-friendly cuisines going.
+Therefore, forget enduring a sub-par vegetarian version of a dish and join us for a veritable banquet of delicious meals!

 - Kolokythakia Tiganita- courgette in a crispy batter which has been made with soda water to keep it light and crispy!

 - Horta- wild greens steamed and simply dressed with lemon juice and olive oil.
 Delicious as a light meal with potatoes or freshly baked bread.